Big Brothers Big Sisters of Middle Tennessee

 - A commitment to creating a supportive environment, promoting a positive identity, and supporting academic performance for identified youth.

-- People who are familiar with working with boys of color are encouraged to apply
+- Men who are familiar with working with male youth of color are encouraged to apply

-- Completed background check and training provided by both BBBSMT (criminal background will be assessed on a case-by-case basis.
+- Completed background check and training provided by both BBBSMT and MNPS (criminal background will be assessed on a case-by-case basis.
 Criminal record will not automatically disqualify applicants.)

-- Commitment to serve for 12 months after the date of hire
+- Commitment to serve for 12 months after date of hire

 - Ability to allocate 20 hours to program requirements